ragnarlevi/GTST/ReadMe.md

     {'MMD_u': 0.002}

-Plot estimated estimated graphs and compare to the true.
+Plot some estimated graphs and compare to the true graphs.

 ```python